 Fortín Conde De Mirasol: Built in 1845, Fortin Conde De Mirasol was eventually turned into a prison and place of execution for many prisoner.
 Near complete ruins by the late 1900's, the Institute of Puerto Rican Culture restored the complex, finishing in 1991.

-Do you hope to enjoy more of your vacation outdoors?
-You might be pleased to know the island has a few interesting nature preserves on it.
+Do you enjoy spending time outdoors?
+You might be happy to learn the island has several nature preserves on it.

 |Vieques National Wildlife Refugee||Nature Sanctuary/Wildlife Reserve||Central Vieques||Vieques|